- June 18, 2020

 About

-Waking is a single player action adventure game with fantasy and comedy themes.
+Waking is a single player action adventure game with horror, fantasy and comedy themes.
 It was developed by Jason Oda and was released on June 18, 2020.
-It received neutral reviews from critics and negative reviews from players.
+It received neutral reviews from both critics and players.

 Combining third-person action and guided meditation, Waking is an emotional adventure through your dying mind.
 Battle the forces of oblivion, conjure the memories of loved ones, and join them in the fight for your life.